jonathanascona/course_guide/README.md

 - __Concept:__ Most employers expect you to work many hours each week.
 If they only wanted specified products, they would hire consultants to deliver the product.
 As a full-time employee, you will be given the space to figure out new domains and then guide the group on their implementation.
 But you have to guide your work.
 As a data scientist, each day will have new unique challenges.

-- __Class:__ _Full-time employment for a 3-credit class at BYU-I is 9 hours a week (6 outside & 3 class).
+- __Class:__ _Full-time employment for a 3-credit class at BYU-I is 9 hours a week (6 outside & 3 inside class).
 Putting in full hours all semester will be a crucial element in defining your final grade.
-Excellent performance in the other three areas could help you achieve the highest marks without meeting the total hours (But, generally you will need to put in hours to do well on the other three)._
+Excellent performance in the other three areas could help you achieve the highest marks without meeting the total hours (Generally, you will need to put in hours to do well on the other three)._

 ### Understanding